yohasebe/deepl-alfred-translate-rewrite-workflow/README.md

 |`write_target_lang`    |pins the language variant DeepL Write rewrites into, e.g. `EN-US`; leave empty to let DeepL choose |
 |`enable_watermark`     |stamps a "Translated by DeepL" watermark on translated `.docx` and `.pdf` documents |

-The `formality` option only applies when the target language (`secondary_lang` in "translation" mode; `primary_lang` in "rewrite" mode) supports it.
+The `formality` option only applies when the target language supports it: in translation mode that is the language being translated into, and in round-trip rewrite mode it is the language the text is written in.
+DeepL Write does not take a formality setting at all.
 The workflow asks the DeepL API which languages those are and caches the answer for a week, so newly supported languages start working without an update.
 See the `formality` column in the language table above.

 #### Custom Instructions